Gradient Descent: The Ultimate Optimizer: Experiments

-In Section~\ref{Generalizing to the Adam optimizer}, we described how to apply our system to optimizing the Adam optimizer, which maintains first- and second-order momentum information for each parameter it optimizes.
-Altogether, there are four hyperparameters: a learning rate ($\alpha$), coefficients for the first- and second-order momenta ($\beta_1, \beta_2$), and an epsilon value ($\epsilon$).
-We tune all four simultaneously, first using SGD and then by using Adam \emph{itself} on the top-level.
-Our Adam~/~SGD experiments utilize the higher-order design proposed at the end of Section~\ref{HigherOrderHyperoptimizationTheory} to learn a separate hyper-step~size for each hyperparameter of Adam; this is not needed for Adam~/~Adam because Adam by design already maintains separate information for each parameter it optimizes.

-We seek to answer three questions: (1)~whether hyperoptimized Adam optimizers perform better than elementary Adam optimizers, (2)~whether the learned hyperparameters outperform the baseline, and (3)~whether there is a benefit to optimizing all four hyperparameters, as opposed to only optimizing the learning rate as~\citet{DBLP:journals/corr/BaydinCRSW17} do.
+In Section~\ref{Generalizing to the Adam optimizer}, we described how to apply our system to the Adam optimizer, simultaneously optimizing not only the learning rate $\alpha$, but also the momentum coefficients $\beta_{1,2}$.
+Here, we ask three questions: (1)~whether hyperoptimized Adam optimizers perform better than regular Adam optimizers, (2)~whether the learned hyperparameters outperform the baseline, and (3)~whether there is a benefit to optimizing all the hyperparameters, as opposed to only optimizing the learning rate as~\citet{DBLP:journals/corr/BaydinCRSW17} do.
+Because Adam has significantly faster convergence than SGD, we only run these experiments for 5 epochs to avoid overfitting.

-Table~\ref{tab:experiments-adam} summarizes the results of our experiments.
-We find that indeed the hyperoptimized Adam optimizer outperforms the elementary Adam optimizer on its ``default'' settings.
-As with SGD in Section~\ref{HyperOptimizeSGDEval}, the learned hyperparameters perform incrementally better than the hyperoptimizer due to the hysteresis effect.

-Inspecting the learned hyperparameters, we find that the algorithm significantly raises the learning rate $\alpha$ and slightly lowers $\beta_1$, but does not significantly affect either $\beta_2$ or $\epsilon$.
-Nevertheless, learning $\beta_1$ does provide a noticeable benefit: our hyperoptimized Adam outperforms hyperoptimized Adam$^\alpha$, which can only learn $\alpha$.
-Both hyperoptimizers learn similar optimized values for $\alpha$, but Adam$^\alpha$ cannot also adapt $\beta_1$, and therefore does not perform as well.
+Table~\ref{tab:adam} summarizes the results of our experiments.
+We find that indeed the hyperoptimized Adam optimizer outperforms the regular Adam optimizer on its ``default'' settings.
+As with SGD, the learned hyperparameters perform better than the initial hyperparameters when re-run with the regular optimizer.
+Inspecting the learned hyperparameters, we find that the algorithm raises the learning rate $\alpha$ and slightly lowers $\beta_1$, but does not significantly affect $\beta_2$.
+Nevertheless, learning $\beta_1$ does help slightly, though not when the top-level optimizer is itself another Adam optimizer.

+Similarly, we can add any other optimizer to our system with just a few straightforward lines of code.
+Here, we show results for AdaGrad (Table~\ref{tab:adagrad}) and RMSProp (Table~\ref{tab:rmsprop}; also run to 5 epochs). \textbf{These experiments took less than an hour each to implement from scratch, and show that every hyperoptimizer stack outperforms the non-hyperoptimized baseline.} We remark that AdaGrad is known to ``stall'' over time as the effective step size goes to zero; inspecting the learned $\alpha$ over time, we find that the AdaGrad/AdaGrad hyperoptimizer increases $\alpha$ to make up for this effect.
+Additionally, we tried to hyperoptimize RMSProp's new $\gamma$ parameter, which modulates the accumulation of gradient RMS terms.
+This yielded even better results (compare $^{\alpha}$ to $^{\alpha,\gamma}$ trials), and required only a 1-line change in our code.